acesgoplaces/main/README.md

 # ACES TWO by ACES Go Places
-A group of 3 ex-Home Team NSFs who are passionate about improving ACES with geolocation functions so that ACES can Go Places.
+A group of 3 Home Team NSmen who are passionate about improving community response through technology.

 ### Problem Statement
 Problem Statement 4: Preventing the spread